Bob Hope Patriotic Hall

 Military & Veterans Affairs

-Famed Los Angeles muralist Kent Twitchell has been selected to paint three murals on the interior of Bob Hope Patriotic Hall, a downtown landmark currently under renovation.
-The large scale murals (approximately 20' x 12' each) will celebrate the lost murals by Helen Lundeburg painted in Patriotic Hall during the Works Progress Administration (WPA) in 1942.
+The Department of Military and Veterans Affairs re-dedicated Bob Hope Patriotic Hall, which houses veteran groups and services in addition to seven large scale murals.
+Among them is a newly commissioned monumental triptych by legendary Los Angeles muralist Kent Twitchell.
+These large scale murals (approximately 20' x 12' each) will celebrate the lost murals by Helen Lundeburg painted in Patriotic Hall during the Works Progress Administration (WPA) in 1942.
 The Lundeburg murals depicted "The Preamble to the Constitution," "Free Assembly" and "Free Ballot."
-While Twitchell is known for his photorealist style, he will approach this project as if he and Lundeberg were an artist team, therefore, the spirit of both Lundeberg's content as well as style will come forth in the finished artwork.
+While Twitchell is known for his photorealist style, he approached this project as if he and Lundeberg were an artist team.
+The spirit of both Lundeberg's content as well as style is strongly represented in the finished artwork.
+The artwork, titled We the People, Out of Many, One has personal resonance for Twitchell, himself a Vietnam veteran.
+Honoring the Department of Military and Veterans Affairs and service members’ commitment to preserving democracy, Twitchell used veterans, representing every U.S. tour of duty, as models for nearly all of the 36 figures in the murals.
 This project is Twitchell’s first public art commission by a governmental agency in over 30 years.

 Dedicated in 1926, the 10-story Bob Hope Patriotic Hall was built as a memorial to veterans who sacrificed their lives in the Civil War, Spanish American War and World War I. Designed by Allied Architects, a consortium of 33 Los Angeles architects, the building is a historic icon on the Los Angeles skyline, situated downtown just south of the 10 freeway.
 It received a Certificate of Honor from the California chapter of the American Institute of Architects and is on the State’s Register of Historical Resources.